 Port Carbon shooter sentenced to 22 1/2 to 50 years

 Jun.
-27—POTTSVILLE — Curtis Branch, the man who police say shot his wife while she sat in a vehicle in Port Carbon last year, was sentenced Monday to 22 1/2 to 50 years in state prison.
+28—POTTSVILLE — Curtis Branch, the man who shot his wife while she sat in a vehicle in Port Carbon last year, was sentenced Monday to 22 1/2 to 50 years in state prison.

 Branch, 39, of Ashland, appeared by video from the Schuylkill County Prison, where he has been held since the May 26, 2021, shooting.

-Common Pleas Judge Chris Hobbs presided over the sentencing on charges of first-degree attempted murder and possessing a firearm when not permitted to do so because of a prior felony conviction, both of which Branch pleaded guilty to in March.
+Common Pleas Judge Christopher W. Hobbs presided over the sentencing on charges of first-degree attempted murder and possessing a firearm when not permitted to do so because of a prior felony conviction, both of which Branch pleaded guilty to in March.

 "You've left us with no choice but to lock you away for a long, long time," Hobbs told Branch before issuing his ruling.